 Stem Sentences and Key Vocabulary

 We have introduced stem sentences and key vocabulary across school.
-This gives children clear and consistent expectations as they progress through Key Stages.
+This gives children clear and consistent expectations as they progress through the Key Stages.
 Stem sentences encourage children to read, talk, write and answer questions in full sentences.
 Encouraging correct use of vocabulary raises standards and helps to develop mathematical literacy.
 Stem sentences are an essential part of the toolkit for teaching and learning primary school maths.
 Each new topic introduces specific vocabulary and concepts from the moment a child starts school, many of which are similar and easily confused.

 White Rose Maths

 Throughout school we use White Rose Maths to plan small steps for progression.
 The principles of White Rose support the delivery of Mastery for Maths and focus on developing mathematical fluency.
 Small, carefully planned steps are used throughout lessons to encourage opportunities to explore manipulatives through a CPA approach.
 We use the White Rose Maths scheme to develop our long-term and medium-term plans in order to create our curriculum in the best way to support our mixed-aged classes.